-The programme also will get greater reach into communities and leaders that we are not well represented by with within the State services - in particular Maori and Pasifika leaders.
+The programme also will get greater reach into communities and leaders that we are not well represented by with within the State services - in particular leaders and Pasifika leaders.

 We need to engage and invest in our emerging leaders.
 These are people probably in their late twenties, early thirties who are in their first or second management jobs and are showing real potential.

 We need to nurture those people to get them working as a cohort to put them on an accelerated track so that they are credible candidates for senior leadership roles inside a decade.